 Thanks to the development of Big Data, companies and businesses have become more effective and better performing.
 Why?
 Because they can analyse all the information and data they may need about their customers and leads in advance, while simultaneously optimising and improving their relationships within their organisation.

-It allows organisations to find answers related to many issues: cost reductions, time reductions, new products development, smart decisions and processing optimization.
-The combination of big data and powerful analysis is an opportunity and a possibility for companies to create value.
+It allows organizations to find answers related to many issues: reducing cost and time, developing new products, making smart decisions, and optimizing processes.
+The combination of big data and powerful analysis is an opportunity for companies to create value.

-By using Big Data Analytics, you will have more data control that surely will result in more precise analysis.
-The decision making could simplify the operational performance, minimising risk as well as assuring cost reduction.
+By using Big Data Analytics, companies have more data control, which results in more precise analysis.
+Making decisions using these analyses can simplify operational performance, minimize risk, and ensure cost reduction.

-We can define Big Data Analytics as a new competitive advantage.
-The use of big data analytics is becoming an essential way for companies to outperform their activity.
+Big Data Analytics is a new competitive advantage.
+The use of big data analytics is becoming an essential way for companies to perform to the best of their ability.

-Companies also use Big Data Analytics to respond quickly to their customer needs, treating their leads individually and making them happy, building long-term relationships, so that costumers become loyal towards the company.
+Companies also use Big Data Analytics to respond quickly to their customers’ needs, as well as give their potential future customers personal attention and make them happy, thus building long-term relationships to increase customer loyalty.

 What are the advantages of Big Data Analytics?

 Big Data Analytics has always involved attempts to improve decision making.
-Large organisations are seeking for faster and better decisions with big data analytics, and they are finding them.
+Large organizations are seeking faster and better decision-making processes with big data analytics, and they are achieving them.

 - Cost reduction

-Based on results, profit and the company’s ROI.
-In short, the use of Big Data Analytics allows better performance and lower costs.
+Using data on results, profits, and the company’s ROI, the use of Big Data Analytics allows for better performance and lower costs.

 - New products and services

-The most interesting use of big data analytics is certainly creating new products and services for customers.
-Online businesses have done this for many years; now with big data analytics, even large offline businesses are getting into this industry aiming an ever more complete offer towards their customers and their satisfaction.
+The most interesting use of big data analytics is creating new products and services for customers.
+Online businesses have done this for many years.
+Now, with big data analytics, even large offline businesses can also create an ever more complete set of products and services aimed at satisfying their customers.

-To analyse Big Data, Microsoft recommends the use of Power BI for Office 365, a program that works as a suite for business analytics tools, with the objective of analysing data and sharing information.
-This tool can monitor the company’s activity and answer quickly with rich dashboards available on any device.
+To analyze large quantities of data, Microsoft recommends using Power BI for Office 365, a program that offers a suite of business analytics tools that allow you to analyze data and share information.
+These tools can also monitor the company’s activity and provide quick responses with comprehensive dashboards available on any device.

-The challenge of Big Data Analytics is the use of this data for achieving new business goals, that before were impossible to reach.
-A few years later and thanks to technological advances this quantitative change we’ve faced has also led to a qualitative change.
+The challenge when it comes to Big Data Analysis is ensuring that the data is used to help achieving new business goals that used to be impossible.
+Thanks to technological advances over the last few years, this quantitative change has also led to a qualitative change.